p-well/11_duplicates/README.md

 # Anti-Duplicator

-The purpose of the script it to find duplicated files in directore tree - files with the same name and size.
+The purpose of the script it to find duplicated files in directory tree - files with the same name and size.
 The script searches for doubles and prints dublicate's path and name.

 # Quickstart